Wix Blocks Tutorial: Creating a Counter Widget

 Note that some design and layout changes impact only your current preset, while others impact all (learn more).

-If you have added an event to your app you need to catch it after you have installed it in your website.
+Go to your site editor to catch the event from your app.
 First you need to register an Event Handler for the change event:

 Now write the function.
 It gets the `count` as a parameter and resets the count when it gets to whatever number you decide (in our example: 30).
 Your function should look like this: